 Please indicate your name, address, and email clearly on the outside of your portfolio.

-If you do choose to present your portfolio in person, you may do so at the School of Architecture, or at one of our off-campus review sessions, listed below.
+If you do choose to present your portfolio in person, you may do so at the School of Architecture, or at one of our off-campus review sessions, listed on our Meet Us page.
 All reviews are done by appointment (315-443-8242).